logo for pulau-pangkor.com

 Ipoh - capital of Perak

 Ipoh is the capital city of Perak state.
-It is located about 85 North East from Pangkor / Lumut and about 200 km from Kuala Lumpur.
-The name Ipoh originated from a local tree known as pokok ipoh.
+It is located about 85km North East from Pangkor / Lumut and about 200 km from Kuala Lumpur and 200 km from Penang.
+The name originates from a local tree known as pokok ipoh.
 This particular plant is known for its tree sap.
 This sap is poisonous and it was used by the asli in their blowdarts.

-Ipoh is located in the rich tin bearing valley of the river.
-It grew up as a mining town.
-However the city's growth stagnated ever since the closure of the tin mines.
+The capital of Perak is located in the rich tin bearing valley of the Kinta river.
+The origin of the city, as many in this region is based on the tin mining industry.
+However the city's growth stagnated ever since the closure of these mines.
 Immigration seemed for a lot of people the only solution to escape from poverty.
-However, the city is still in the top 5 of Malaysia's biggest cities with a population of over 600.000 people.
+But that all said, the city is still in the top 5 of Malaysia's biggest cities with a population of over 600.000 people.

 Accommodation